jonCates/joncates-journals/index.md

 The Transideological Express (20260816)

-"we're in an unprecedented era of perception management" (20260816)
+"we're in a very unprecedented era of perception management" (20260816)

 frozen applesauce in summer (20260816)